berkeley-blockchain/cs294-144-s19/index.md

 As of now, all seats in the class have been filled.

 **Can I audit the class?**
 Unfortunately, space constraints keep us from allowing students to audit the class.
-Some guest panels will be open to the public.
-Please sign up for our [public mailing list](https://groups.google.com/forum/#!forum/berkeley-blockchain) to get notifications.
+Some guest panels will be open to the public, to attend, please register here.